fenxu/azure-powershell-docs-prod/azure/Storage/Azure.Storage/v1.1.6/Set-AzureStorageContainerStoredAccessPolicy.md

 # Set-AzureStorageContainerStoredAccessPolicy

 ## SYNOPSIS
-Sets a stored access policy for an azure_2 storage container.
+Sets a stored access policy for an Azure storage container.

 ## SYNTAX